Graduate Assistantships

 Departments that utilize teaching assistants must have written policies specific to the department’s needs and expectations.
 These policies must be approved by the college and made available to graduate students.

 As defined in Wis.
-Stat. § 111.81 (19m), teaching assistant means a graduate student enrolled in the University of Wisconsin system who is regularly assigned teaching and related responsibilities, other than manual or clerical responsibilities, under the supervision of a member of the faculty as defined in s.
+Stat. § 111.81 (19m), teaching assistant means a graduate student enrolled in the Universities of Wisconsin who is regularly assigned teaching and related responsibilities, other than manual or clerical responsibilities, under the supervision of a member of the faculty as defined in s.
 36.05(8).

 Students need to be aware that the number of credits for a TA position are independent of requirements for financial aid and international student visas.